wessberg/scroll-behavior-polyfill/README.md

 ## Description

-The scroll-behavior CSS property sets the behavior for a scrolling box when scrolling is triggered by the navigation or CSSOM scrolling APIs.
+The `scroll-behavior` CSS property sets the behavior for a scrolling box when scrolling is triggered by the navigation or CSSOM scrolling APIs.
+This polyfill brings this new feature to all browsers.

+It is very efficient, tiny, and works with the latest browser technologies such as Shadow DOM.

 ## Install